Sacred Heart Catholic Church (Bowie, Maryland): History

-The original patent to the "White Marsh" property was granted by the authority of Charles Calvert II in 1722 to James Carroll.
+The original patent to the "White Marsh" property was granted by the authority of Lord Baltimore in 1722 to James Carroll.
 On February 12, 1728, Carroll bequeathed 2000 acre of White Marsh, then known as Carroll's Burgh, to the Jesuits at St. Thomas Manor in the vicinity of Port Tobacco, Maryland.

 During this time, while Catholics could not worship publicly, they could do so privately and were able to build private chapels on privately held land.
 To facilitate the construction of a church, Carroll left the land to the individual Jesuits.
 That allowed them to construct the Mission of Saint Francis Borgia in 1722 on the property, which is considered the founding of Sacred Heart Church.
 George Thorold assumed ownership of the property in 1729 at the bequest of James Carroll.
 The property on which Sacred Heart Church would be built was then designated White Marsh Plantation.
 Jesuits lived on the plantation as private citizens and engaged in missionary work in the surrounding area.
-Jesuits living at the White Marsh Plantation, including Reverend John Lewis and John Ashton, brought enslaved persons to operate the plantation.

 The Jesuits did not take up permanent residence at White Marsh until about 1741, when a chapel was constructed.

-General Chapters organizing the Catholic Church in the US
+General Chapters

 After the American Revolution, Catholics in the newly created United States enjoyed freedom to worship.
 The Jesuit Fathers, led by John Carroll and five other priests, began a series of meetings at White Marsh beginning on 27 June 1783 called the General Chapters that organized the Catholic Church in the United States.

 They held a second meeting 6 November 1783, and a third on 11 October 1784, at the same place, when they formulated the draft of the regulations binding all the clergy of Maryland.
 It was decided at these meetings every priest was maintained and given thirty pounds a year, and each priest agreed to offer ten Masses for every priest who died there.
 It was at this same meeting that those assembled voted John Carroll's name to be included in a petition sent to the Pope requesting Carroll's appointment to an office that ultimately resulted in Carroll becoming the first Catholic bishop in the United States.
 On May 18, 1789, during a meeting at White Marsh, he would be confirmed as the first American bishop.